-Hirame- Konbujime (Bastard halibut Konbujime)
+Hirame – Konbujime (Bastard halibut Konbujime)

 The most important part of Konbujime is the amount of salt the kelp is seasoned with.
 Dried kelp that has been soaked in water then washed in vinegar is lightly salted and filleted bastard halibut (white fish or shrimp may also be used) is sandwiched in between these sheets of kelp (There are also recipes that call for salting the fillet directly, then sandwiching between kelp after rinsing the kelp with water).
-The reason the founder isn’t salted directly is because it would make it too salty.
+The reason the founder isn’t salted directly is that it would make it too salty.
 Including the saltiness with the umami of the kelp creates a more mild taste.
-This work is applied mainly to white fish with low fat content such as flounder, sea bream, halfbeak, Japanese whiting, and lately shrimp is another popular choice.
+This work is applied mainly to white fish with low-fat content such as flounder, sea bream, halfbeak, Japanese whiting, and lately shrimp is another popular choice.

 There has never really been a practice of eating clams raw.
 In Edo-style sushi, the clam is a popular sweet topping just like egg omelet and conger eel.
-The most important thing to watch out for in order to maintain softness of the body of the clam is to not let it get too hot.
+The most important thing to watch out for in order to maintain the softness of the body of the clam is to not let it get too hot.
 After peeling out the meat, it is boiled briefly, completely cooled, then pickled in a special broth.
 The pickling sauce is specially made using clam broth.
-The clam itself is sweet, so the sauce isn’t as sweet as that used for conger eel, and since the clam meat is loses its freshness easily, so it can’t be made in advance.
-There are a number of sushi restaurants that use the same nitsume as used for conger eel, but some restaurants use something called, “tomotsume,” which is made from boiled down pickling sauce.
+The clam itself is sweet, so the sauce isn’t as sweet as that used for conger eel, and since the clam meat loses its freshness easily, so it can’t be made in advance.
+There are a number of sushi restaurants that use the same Nitsume as used for conger eel, but some restaurants use something called, “tomotsume,” which is made from boiled down pickling sauce.

 Mushi-awabi (Steamed Abalone)

 Usually, salt, sugar and mirin are added to mashed shrimp meat and white fish meat, and then roasted in a pan until they become even smaller flakes.
-In the older style, oboro flakes used to be put between the topping and shari in order to make the sushi taste milder since the fish ingredients used to be pickled in strong flavor.
-Sometimes sweet oboro is served as the final dish instead of dessert.
+In the older style, Oboro flakes used to be put between the topping and shari in order to make the sushi taste milder since the fish ingredients used to be pickled in strong flavor.
+Sometimes sweet Oboro is served as the final dish instead of dessert.

 Red Tuna Meat Zuke

 This practice was created to improve preservation as well as to add luster and flavor by marinating red tuna meat that has started to darken in nikiri-shoyu (boiled down soy sauce).
 This pickling removes the moisture from the meat and causes the umami to be concentrated.
-Tuna that has been put through a Yubiki* process once, then is marinated while still in the fillet state (known as “saku” at sushi restaurants) is called “Saku-zuke,” and if it is first cut into sushi topping size then marinated, it’s called, “Hira-zuke.”
-Lately this method is often used for white fish like yellowtail or Spanish mackerel.
+Tuna that has been put through a Yubiki* process once, then is marinated while still in the fillet state (known as “Saku” at sushi restaurants) is called “Saku-zuke,” and if it is first to cut into sushi topping size then marinated, it’s called, “Hira-zuke.”
+Lately, this method is often used for white fish like yellowtail or Spanish mackerel.